StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 <p align="justify">

-Manifesting the research and development aspirations of ocean and climate science generally requires trusted collaborations across a suite of expertise.
+Manifesting the research and development aspirations of ocean science generally requires trusted collaborations across a suite of expertise.
 Furthermore, research questions span borders even if political systems attempt to ignore this truth.
 I have participated in a variety of community efforts and projects with the aim to nurture and foster collaboration, coordination, education, and communication.
 At times these efforts can appear little more than futile attempts to herd cats.
 Nevertheless, persistence and patience generally result in synergies that further the magnitude and scope of research efforts.

 <br> <br>